-For legal representation it is important that you find an adviser who is regulated by the OISC or who is registered with the Law Society, and IAAS accredited.
-For a list of OISC-regulated advisors in your area, visit www.oisc.gov.uk.
-To find a representative who is both registered with the Law Society and IAAS accredited, visit www.lawsociety.org.uk.
+For legal representation it is important that you find an adviser who is regulated by the IAA or who is registered with the Law Society, and IAAS accredited.
+For a list of IAA regulated advisors in your area, visit the IAA website.
+To find a representative who is both registered with the Law Society and IAAS accredited, visit the Law Society website.